Last updated on April 9th, 2021 at 03:28 pm

 These media sources are moderately to strongly biased toward liberal causes through story selection and/or political affiliation.
 They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage liberal causes.
 Some sources in this category may be untrustworthy.
 See all Left Bias sources.

-- Overall, we rate The Week Left Biased based on story selection that frequently favors the left as well as strongly left leaning editorial positions.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+- Overall, we rate The Week Left Biased based on story selection that frequently favors the left and strongly left-leaning editorial positions.
+We also rate them High for factual reporting due to proper sourcing and a reasonable fact check record.

 Factual Reporting: HIGH

 Country: USA (45/180 Press Freedom)